 This particular interpretation (which I call Interpretation One) was once esteemed as the most popular viewpoint, having reference to Antiochus IV Epiphanes who ruled during the middle stages of the Seleucid Empire for a period of time in the second century BC (circa 175 BC to 164 BC).
 Does it solve the famous Daniel 9 prophecy?
 Well, I think you’ll know what I’ll have to say on the matter…Read More

-Over the years, it seems that people tend to mix up all the labels to do with “Satan”, the “Devil” and “demons”… thinking that each ‘entity’ is synonymous with each other.
-This is again a half-truth.
-Just as we have God the Father is “spirit” (John 4:24), we also have Jesus who has a “body” and has the “spirit” of the Father (e.g. John 17).
-In other words, the Father has ‘no form’ as He is only spirit (John 4:24) contrasted to Jesus who has ‘form’ (i.e. Jesus has a body and has breath).
-Two separate ‘God-entities’ but united in common purpose.
-With this in mind, how do we come to grips with understanding Satan and the Devil?Read More
+Over the years, it seems that people tend to mix up the terms “Satan”, the “Devil” and “demons”… thinking that each ‘entity’ is synonymous with each other.
+This is a half-truth, because they are all different.
+Just as one would argue the differences in the Trinity concept: (1) that Father God has no form (i.e. no body) as He is spirit (John 4:24); (2) contrasted to Jesus who has form (i.e. Jesus has a body and has breath); and then (3) there is the Holy Spirit (soon to be explained).
+Three separate ‘God-entities’ yet united in common purpose.
+With this in mind, let me share my understanding of Satan and the Devil?Read More

 Have you ever wondered why Jesus turned the water into wine?
 He and his mum were celebrating a local wedding party… and a party it was, especially as all the wine was consumed.
 With no alcohol left, Mary seemingly coerces her son to turn the clay-urns (that were filled with water) into wine.
 The party was back on, and everyone hailed that this wine was the best they had ever ever ever tried (John 2:1-10).
 Analogy principle: every wedding should have a Jesus to make sure the grog is flowing….!??
 No, not really… so let’s unpack this:Read More